• Skip to primary navigation

 What Is a Power of Attorney?

-A power of attorney, or POA, is a document that gives your permission for another person to act on your behalf in specific circumstances.
+A power of attorney, or POA, is a document that permits another person to act on your behalf in specific circumstances.
 In a POA document, the person creating the document is known as the principal, and the POA is the agent.
-As the principal, you have control over how many powers you give your agent.
+As the principal, you control how many powers you give your agent.

 Please note that some powers of attorney provide more power than others.
 For example, a durable power of attorney can make decisions even when the principal is incapacitated.
-You can also design your POA so that the agent may act in a limited manner, such as making financial or medical decisions only.
+You can also design your POA so that the agent may act in a limited manner, such as making financial decisions only.
+In New York, decisions regarding medical care are generally addressed through a Health Care Proxy.

 What Are Some Types of Powers of Attorney?